RussHR/color_interactions/README.md

 ## Acknowledgments

 * This gist for providing an excellent README.md template: [https://gist.github.com/PurpleBooth/109311bb0361f32d87a2](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
+* Thank you everyone for all the npm packages
 * [http://lea.verou.me/css3patterns/#steps](http://lea.verou.me/css3patterns/#steps) for the CSS used in demonstrating the Bezold effect
+* [https://stackoverflow.com/questions/35361986/css-gradient-checkerboard-pattern](https://stackoverflow.com/questions/35361986/css-gradient-checkerboard-pattern) for the Checkerboard CSS